jjvanzon/JJs-Music-Production-2020-2024/README.md

 - [x] Downloaded FastTracker
 - [x] Configure and orient.
 - [x] It does not seem stereo.
+- [x] I think I found a disk recording option.
+- [x] Using Impulse Tracker / Schism Tracker for .XM files is also an option.

+### 2020-09-08 Done Adapting Song "Luister.xm"

+- [x] Perhaps change saxophone to oboe or horn
+- [x] Perhaps just in some sections.
+- [x] Difficulty navigating/playing samples. \> Sample library partly reorganized now.
+- [x] Impulse Tracker seems to list max 650 sample files instead of around 2000.
+- [x] Google Drive is not happy with my accidental folder move or something.
+- [x] ~~Might split up sample files into a folder a letter.
+(Rigorous categorization might go a tad far for now.)~~

 ### 2020-09-20 Done Categorizing Samples Based on Sound and then Name Pattern